 As discussed in Chapter 6, in January 2009/10, ICANN published a study conducted by the National Opinion Research Council of the University of Chicago (NORC) that had been commissioned in 2009 by ICANN to obtain a baseline measurement of what proportion of WHOIS records are accurate.
 Examining an internationally representative sample of 1419 records, the Study found that, based on a strict application of the criteria, only 23% of records were fully accurate, though roughly twice that number met a slightly relaxed version of the criteria.
-The study also found that 21.6% of data was not sufficient for the registrant to be located, with either missing or deliberately false information.
+The study also found that 21.6% of data was not sufficient for the registrant to be located, with either missing or deliberately false information (“Full Failure” and “Substantial Failure” in the terminology of the NORC study).

 In their WHOIS Data Accuracy Study 2009/10, NORC found that there are various “barriers to accuracy” from the point of data entry onwards with the combined involvement of registrants, registrars, registries and ICANN itself.
 The following analysis focuses on the individual roles of these actors, and the chain of responsibilities between them.